kamilernerd/pwrmenu/README.md

 ## Pwrmenu
-A power menu build with GTK4.
-Works with wayland, supports theming and custom lock commands.
+A power menu built with GTK4.
+Works with wayland, supports theming and custom screen locker command.

 ## Requirements
 Rust v1.76